Canon 1D vs Nikon P900

 Studio photographers will appreciate that the Canon 1D (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the P900 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the P900 was followed by the Nikon P1000.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D vs Nikon P900